Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

 ### All Options

 As seen above, you can configure the Agent with the following options.
 If you set an option in both places, the environment variable will override the configuration file.
-For additional information the [Docker Hub Repo](https://hub.docker.com/r/losant/edge-agent/).
+For additional information review the [Docker Hub Repo](https://hub.docker.com/r/losant/edge-agent/).

 | Environment Variable        | Configuration File Option       |
 | --------------------------- | ------------------------------- |